 Improve The Interview Process

 Having an established hiring process will save you, your staff, and the candidate a lot of trouble since they will know what is coming next.
 However, just because you have an established process doesn’t mean that you’re guaranteed to hire top talent.
-You must improve your process as you learn more about what you need for each role.
+You must improve your process as you learn more about what you need for each role, maybe after each interview.

-One way to improve the hiring process is the streamline it by asking better questions up-front.
+One way to improve the hiring process is the streamline it by asking better questions in the beginning.
+Make sure you're on the same page about things you cannot change such as salary, benefits, and hours.
 Asking better questions will reduce the need to have multiple interviews to fill the role with the right candidate faster.

 You wouldn't buy a TV without looking at the reviews first, so why make a hiring decision without checking the candidate's work references?
 Asking for work references will give you a chance to hear from the candidate’s previous employer.
 Try asking the candidate’s references some of these questions to verify information and get a better judge of the candidate’s work history.
 Doing so might help you uncover red flags.